dimonenka/dimonenka.github.io/_pages/about.md

-As a notable example, automated design of economic mechanisms employs data-driven ML approaches to discover (approximately) optimal mechanisms with desirable properties, moving beyond traditional reliance on theorems and proofs.
+As a notable example, automated design of economic mechanisms employs data-driven ML approaches to discover (approximately) optimal mechanisms with desirable properties, moving beyond the pen-and-paper theoretic approach.
 In this area, I have contributed to auction and contract design through deep learning.

 The other direction is to take an economic perspective on AI problems.